L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 Dublin of 1920 was a terrifying city to live in if you were Irish because Britain occupied Ireland then and they made the laws.
 If a person was heard to speak in Irish they would be arrested and jailed.
 The people of Dublin were not even safe in their own beds.
 At any time of day or night any home could be raided by the Black and Tans, the house torn apart or the occupants arrested and interrogated.

 There was also a curfew at night with only the sound of the British army lorries along the dark streets looking for trouble.
 The people in their houses would hold their breaths until the lorries passed their street praying that they would not stop outside where a brutal raid would begin.

 Irish War of Independence

 This is the Dublin that Kevin Barry grew up in as a young lad.
-It is why he became a soldier at 15 years of age to fight for Irish freedom in 1920 during the Irish War of Independence.
+It is why he became a soldier at 15 years of age to fight for Irish freedom during the Irish War of Independence.
 He was caught by the British soldiers during an ambush in North King Street in Dublin.
 He was tried and received the death penalty.
 He was hanged in MountJoy prison in November 1920 at the age of 18.

 Quick lime was added so there would be no possibility of the families claiming the bodies later.This is now a National Monument in Arbour Hill, Dublin, Ireland.
 There is a ceremony held every year to celebrate their fight and sacrifice for Irish freedom.